microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Remove-MgBetaRoleManagementCloudPcRoleDefinition.md

 Delete a unifiedRoleDefinition object for an RBAC provider.
 You cannot delete built-in roles.
 This feature requires an Azure AD Premium P1 or P2 license.
-The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Azure AD)
+The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Azure AD)  This API is available in the following national cloud deployments.

 ## SYNTAX